ProgrammingHero1/toy-marketplace/task_description.md

     <br/>

-    > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to add this item to your list”** by using a toast/ notification/ anything.
+    > **Note:** When a user is not logged in and if he/ she clicks on the View Details button, notify the user with a message **“You have to log in first to view details”** by using a toast/ notification/ anything.
 Also, redirect him/ her to the login page.
 Without a login, you can not visit the single toy details page.

     - **Extra Section:** Add two relevant sections.
 Try to make them attractive.